OccupyMars2025/Introduction-to-Algorithms-4th-Edition/README.md

 ---

 # You must implement all the algorithms on your own, complete all the exercises on your own, and prove and derive all the theorems on your own.
+Turn off Copilot and only turn to ChatGPT for some advice when you are stuck for at least 5 minutes.
+This method may seem slow, but it is actually the most efficient way to learn.
 Wow, that's so exciting !
 Let's do it !
-(Turn off the copilot, turn to ChatGPT for some advice only when you have got stuck for at least 5 minutes.
-This method seems to be slow, but it is actually the most efficient method of learning !)

 ---